 Diana joined the Washington DC Office in 2013 to promote clean energy and equitable environmental safeguards, focusing on Eastern states.
 Before this, she served as an attorney for the Council on Environmental Quality.
 Diana holds degrees from Stanford and Tulane University Law School.
 Mostly she spends her spare time outdoors with friends and gratitude.

-Kathleen Krust is a paralegal at the Sierra Club Environmental Law Program.
+Kathleen Krust is a managing paralegal at the Sierra Club Environmental Law Program.
 A native of New Orleans, Kathleen moved to San Francisco after graduating from U.C.
 Santa Barbara with a degree in Law and Society.
 She formerly worked as a paralegal in a San Francisco law firm before joining the Sierra Club in August 2001.
-When not doing her best to save the environment, Kathleen enjoys travel, soccer, hiking, and anything else that has to do with the outdoors.

-Isabelle is the legal assistant in the Washington, DC office.
+Isabelle is the research analyst in the Washington, DC office.
 She graduated from the George Washington University as a double major in International Affairs and Environmental Studies.
 During her time as an undergraduate, she served as the President of GW’s largest environmental student organization, Green GW, which fostered her love for environmental activism and organizing.
-Isabelle originally developed an interest in environmental issues when growing up in Los Angeles, where she became increasingly concerned about local air pollution, coastal water quality and environmental justice issues.
-In her free time, Isabelle enjoys cooking, drinking tea, yoga, and hiking.
-Her proudest accomplishment to date at the Sierra Club is co-founding FABIO in the DC office.